 An alternative might be to perform a health impact assessment.
 The World Health Organisation [17] defines a health impact assessment as ‘… a practical approach used to judge the potential health effects of a policy, program or project on a population, particularly on vulnerable or disadvantaged groups.
 Recommendations are produced for decision-makers and stakeholders, with the aim of maximizing the proposal's positive health effects and minimizing its negative health effects.’

 In the Netherlands, the Dutch Labor Inspectorate wanted to reduce the exposure to bending of the trunk and kneeling among sand-cement bound screed floor layers and thereby reduce the risk of low back pain, lumbosacral radicular syndrome and knee osteoarthritis by stimulating the use of a manually moved screed levelling machine (figure 1).
-Compared to the traditional way of working (figure 1), the work can be performed in a more upright standing and walking position.
-As a first step, Visser et al. [18] evaluated the use of this machine on work demands and feasibility, among other variables.
-Their conclusion was that the manually moved screed levelling machine may help to reduce the high physical work demands on floor layers.
-In addition, nine out of ten floor layers found the manually moved screed levelling machine applicable in practice.
-As a second step, this paper answers the question how much health gain can be expected by working with the manually moved screed levelling machine compared to the traditional working technique in preventing low back pain, lumbosacral radicular syndrome and knee osteoarthritis among sand-cement bound screed floor layers in the Netherlands?
+Compared to the traditional working technique (figure 1a), the work can be performed in a more upright standing and walking position (figure 1b).
+This recommendation of the Dutch Labor Inspectorate was based on two studies of Visser et al. [11, 18].
+The first study [11] assessed the physical work demands of the traditional working technique of sand-cement bound screed floor layers and of anhydrite-bound screed floor layer [11].
+The second study [18] assessed the physical work demands only among sand–cement bound screed floor layers using two electrical screed levelling machines namely a manually moved screed levelling machine (figure 1b) and a self-propelled machine..
+Based on these two studies, Visser et al [11, 18] concluded that the manually moved screed levelling machine may help to reduce the high physical work demands on floor layers while working with the traditional working technique.
+However, the studies by Visser et al [11,18] did not answer the question how much the health benefit is for floor layers regarding the reduction of the risk on low back pain, lumbosacral radicular syndrome and knee osteoarthritis.
+To overcome this research gap, this paper aims to assess what the potential health benefit is for low back pain, lumbosacral radicular syndrome and knee osteoarthritis using a health impact assessment.
+Given that the exposure to bending of the trunk and kneeling among sand-cement bound screed floor layers using the manually moved screed levelling machine is lower than using the traditional working technique, we hypothesize that the manually moved screed levelling machine results in a reduction of the risk of low back pain, lumbosacral radicular syndrome and knee osteoarthritis.
+However, the real world potential effects size has to be established yet.

+In summary, therefore the research question is: How much health gain can be expected by working with the manually moved screed levelling machine compared to the traditional working technique in preventing low back pain, lumbosacral radicular syndrome and knee osteoarthritis among sand-cement bound screed floor layers in the Netherlands?